bkahlert/kill-zscaler/README.md

 ## Using the App

-People who prefer apps over command lines can use `Kill Zscaler.app` which is a simple wrapper of the shell script described below.
+People who prefer to use apps over command lines, can use `Kill Zscaler.app` which is a simple wrapper of the shell script described below.

 - [Download this repository as an archive](https://github.com/bkahlert/kill-zscaler/archive/refs/heads/main.zip).